brianglass/anastasis/files/thursday_matins5.md

 Aposticha of Lauds, of the Apostles.

-Disciples of the Saviour, when you had become eye-witnesses of mysteries you proclaimed the One who is not seen and who has no beginning, saying, Â‘In the beginning was the WordÂ’.
+Disciples of the Saviour, when you had become eye-witnesses of mysteries you proclaimed the One who is not seen and who has no beginning, saying, ‘In the beginning was the Word’.
 You were not created before the Angels, you did not learn from men, but from the wisdom from on high.
 And so as you have freedom to speak, intercede on behalf of our souls.

 Let us praise harmoniously in songs the Apostles of the Lord; for clothed with the panoply of the Cross they destroyed the error of idols and were declared crowned victors; at their intercessions, O God, have mercy on us.